packtracker/report/README.md

 ### CircleCI Orb

-> **Note:** If you started using CircleCI prior to 2.1, you must enable pipelines within your project configuration to be able to use the orbs configuration.
+> In order to use the CircleCI Orb, you must first opt-in your organization to allow third party orbs within your Organization Security settings.
+>
+> You can do this by going to *Settings* > *Organization* > *Security*

 #### Setup

-The first step in adding our orb to your configuration is to declare it in your CircleCI configuration file.
+Next, you will add our orb to your configuration by declaring it in your CircleCI configuration.

 ```yaml
 version: 2.1